AndreiE91/Linux-Console-Apps/README.md

 # OS_Labs
-All code written this semester at OS discipline
+All code written this semester at the OS discipline